Open Api > Third-party application API access

 #) - fragments aren’t sent to servers, which adds a layer of protection - Authentication happens entirely on Tallyfy’s domain, so your app never sees user credentials

-X-Tallyfy-Clientheader is required for all API calls after authentication
+X-Tallyfy-Clientheader in all API calls after authentication

-Direct your users to the Tallyfy authorization endpoint:
+Section titled “Step 1 - redirect users to Tallyfy’s authorization page”Direct your users to the Tallyfy authorization endpoint:

-After successful authentication, Tallyfy redirects back to your redirect URI with the access token in the URL fragment (after #, not ?):
+Section titled “Step 2 - handle the redirect with the access token”After successful authentication, Tallyfy redirects back to your redirect URI with the access token in the URL fragment (after #, not ?):

 YOUR_REDIRECT_URL#access_token=ACCESS_TOKEN&token_type=Bearer&expires_in=EXPIRES_IN_SECONDSYour application should: